 - 1 teaspoon dried parsley

 - In a large soup pot, heat olive oil on medium and brown meat for about 3 to 5 minutes.
 Season with salt and pepper.
 Add broth and tomato sauce.
-Bring to a simmer, cover and cook on low heat for 1 hour.
+Bring to a simmer, cover and cook on low heat for about 40 minutes or until meat is tender.

 - Season with salt and pepper if needed and serve in bowls.